-rementation of glucose For more examples of biochemical tests, refer to full list of all UK buil Test Procedures.
-Using a combination of tests, it is usually need to be an an groups of mediation of tests.
+For more examples of biochemical tests, refer to full list of all UK SMI Test Procedures.

 Using a combination of tests, it is usually possible to place organisms, provisionally, in one of the main groups of medical importance.
-The product tests (above) list the common tests used once an organism has been isolated on culture plates after colonial appearance and growth requirements have been assessed.
-The lists are not exhaustive and further tests may be needed waddition.
-NS
+The biochemical tests (above) list the common tests used once an organism has been isolated on culture plates after colonial appearance and growth requirements have been assessed.
+The lists are not exhaustive and further tests may be needed in addition.